The Belgariad

 The Belgariad is a five-book fantasy epic written by David Eddings, following the journey of protagonist Garion and his companions, first to recover a sacred stone, and later to use it against antagonist Torak.
 It was a bestseller from the first book in the series.
-It has been called both the "last gasp" of traditional fantasy and "one of the founding megasagas" of modern fantasy.
+It has been called both the "last gasp" of traditional fantasy and "one of the founding mega sagas" of modern fantasy.

 Background

 David Eddings, who had been writing in the adventure and thriller genres, has said he developed the idea for a fantasy series somewhat "cynically" after noticing how many times J. R. R. Tolkien's The Lord of the Rings series had been reprinted.
 He had an epiphany, realizing the fantasy genre might be very lucrative and was currently "underserved".
 He mapped out an imaginary world to use in developing the story for the Belgariad.

 He has also said he was influenced by reading medieval epics and by Lester del Rey's editorial input.
 In later works he acknowledged his wife, Leigh Eddings, as an "unindicted collaborator"; eventually later books credited her as co-author.
 She is generally acknowledged as a co-author of the earlier books as well.